 Alexandra oversees our day-to-day operations and financial planning and administration.
 She has been with the Embedding Project since its initial formation and has contributed to the development of the embedding framework, conducted data analysis and synthesis, and produced assessment reports for over two dozen leading global companies.

 Rylan manages the activities of our Community of Practices exploring aspects of Contextualised Strategy-making.
-He conducts research, develops resources, and provides contextual strategy development support for our members.
+He conducts research, develops resources, and provides contextual strategy development support for our partners.
 Rylan has a degree in Environmental Biotechnology and Masters in Business Administration (MBA).
 Rylan joins our team with over 10 years of corporate freshwater consulting and international project management experience.